 The PCF may modify the authorized session AMBR at any time during the lifetime of the PDU session and provision it to the SMF by invoking the procedure defined in subclause 4.2.3.2.

-If the "VPLMN-QoS-Control" feature is supported, the PCF shall ensure that the authorized session AMBR value does not exceed the session AMBR supported by the VPLMN, if applicable.

 The PCF shall provision the new authorized session AMBR to the SMF as defined in subclauses 4.2.6.3.1 and 4.2.6.3.2.

 Upon reception of the authorized session AMBR, the SMF shall apply the corresponding procedures towards the access network, the UE and the UPF for the enforcement of the AMBR for the concerned PDU session.